audiotool/manual/manuals/plugins/effects/rasselbock.md

     these buttons will allow you to double of half the number of steps in your sequence, from 2-4, from 16-32 etc.etc.)
-3.  **edit range** - The sequencer contains 16 step buttons but the Beatbox 8 allows for sequences up to 64 steps long.
+3.  **edit range** - The sequencer contains 16 step buttons but the Tr808 allows for sequences up to 64 steps long.
 This control allows for you to use the same 16 buttons to edit a 64 step sequence by reusing the same step buttons to edit different parts of the sequence.